Level and pseudo-Gorenstein binomial edge ideals: Decomposability and Cone constructions

-For the pseudo-Gorenstein part, by \cite[Corollary 4]{HR-EJC}, the unique extremal Betti number of $S/J_G$ is given by $\hat{\beta}(S/J_G)=\hat{\beta}(S_{1}/J_{G_1})\hat{\beta}(S_{2}/J_{G_2})$.
-Therefore, $\hat{\beta}(S/J_G)=1$ if and only if $\hat{\beta}(S_{1}/J_{G_1})=\hat{\beta}(S_{2}/J_{G_2})=1$.
-Hence, $S/J_G$ is pseudo-Gorenstein if and only if $S_{i}/J_{G_i}$ is pseudo-Gorenstein for $i=1,2$. \end{proof} \begin{corollary} Let $G$ be a decomposable graph into indecomposable subgraphs $G_1,\ldots,G_r$.
+\begin{corollary} Let $G$ be a decomposable graph into indecomposable subgraphs $G_1,\ldots,G_r$.
 Then $S/J_G$ is a level ring (respectively, pseudo-Gorenstein) if and only if $S_i/J_{G_i}$ is a level ring (respectively, pseudo-Gorenstein) for all $1\leq i\leq r$, where $S_{i}=\K[x_j,y_j:j\in V(G_i)]$. \end{corollary} In conclusion, we get the following result. \begin{corollary} Let $G$ be a Cohen-Macaulay block graph.
 Then $S/J_G$ is a level ring.
 Moreover, if $S/J_G$ is pseudo-Gorenstein, then $G$ must be a path. \end{corollary} \begin{proof} Note that a Cohen-Macaulay block graph is a decomposable graph where indecomposable subgraphs are complete graphs.
 Since binomial edge ideals of complete graphs are level, by Corollary \ref{cor:level-pseudo-decomposable}, $S/J_G$ is also level.